-Section 404 of the conference report amends the Department of Energy Reorganization Act to provide that all positions within the Department which are determined by the Secretary to be devoted to intelligence and intelligence-related activities are expected from the competitive service.
-Section 404 is identical to section 601 of the Senate bill.
-The House amendment did not contain a similar provision.
+Section 403 of the conference report amends the Department of Energy Reorganization Act to provide that all positions within the Department which are determined by the Secretary to be devoted to intelligence and intelligence-related activities are excepted from the competitive service.
+Section 403 is identical to section 403 of the House bill and section 404 of the Senate amendment.

-The House amendment contained a provision authorizing the Director of Central Intelligence, under certain circumstances, and with the concurrence of the Secretary of Commerce, to award contracts to domestic firms that, if competitive bidding procedures were followed, would be awarded to a foreign firm.
-The Senate bill did not contain a similar provision.
-The conferees adopted a provision requiring the DCI to direct that, whenever compatible with the national security interests of the United States and consistent with the operational and security concerns related to the conduct of intelligence activities, and where fiscally sound, elements of the Intelligence Community should award contracts in a manner that would maximize the procurement of products produced in the United States.
+Section 404 of the conference report requires the Director of Central Intelligence to direct that, whenever compatible with the national security interests of the United States and consistent with the operational and security concerns related to the conduct of intelligence activities, and where fiscally sound, elements of the Intelligence Community should award contracts in a manner that would maximize the procurement of products produced in the United States.
 The conferees note that the use of a differential in evaluating the bids of domestic and foreign firms is not inconsistent with the meaning of the term "fiscally sound."
+Section 404 is identical to section 404 of the House bill and section 405 of the Senate amendment.